mongodb-js/devtools-docker-test-envs/README.tmpl.md

 ##### Updating this README

 This README is generated from the `README.tmpl.md` and all the `README.md` in the subfolders.
-Call `bash regenerate-readme.sh` to update it.
+Call `bash generate-readme.sh` to update it.

 <!-- toc -->